Bill aiming to end corporal punishment for students with disabilities fails in Oklahoma

 The Monticello plant, adjacent to the Mississippi River, is roughly 35 miles northwest of Minneapolis.

-Asked why it didn’t notify the public sooner, the Minneapolis-based utility giant said: “We understand the importance of quickly informing the communities we serve if a situation poses […]
+Asked why it didn’t notify the public sooner, the Minneapolis-based utility giant said: “We understand the importance of quickly informing the communities we serve if a situation poses an […]

 Read the Full Article